 students with everything from exploring career possibilities to building a top-notch

 resume and acing an interview.
-For the fall semester, Career Services will continue
+For the upcoming semester, Career Services will continue

 to provide all services in a virtual format with in-person appointments by schedule

 only.
 CCRI’s new Career Lab, located on the Knight Campus, will be utilized for the

 pre-scheduled, in-person appointments.